ferrocene/ferrocene/src/expressions.rst

 :dp:`fls_u7jk4j8gkho`
-A :t:`return expression` is an :t:`expression` that optionally yields a :t:`value` and causes control flow to return to the caller.
+A :t:`return expression` is an :t:`expression` that optionally yields a :t:`value` and causes control flow to return to the end of the enclosing :t:`control flow boundary`.

 :dp:`fls_5v3j5ghhw8j8`
 A :t:`return expression` shall appear within a :t:`control flow boundary`.